inastitch/public-docs/quick_start/README.md

     rtsp://10.42.0.1:8554/inastitch

 ### Laptop and DLT
-Each computer (camera and stitcher) runs a DLT daemon.
+Each computer (camera system and stitcher) runs a DLT daemon.

 The stitcher board has a fixed IP address: ``10.42.0.1``.
 The camera boards have IP address chosen by the DHCP server running is the Ethernet switch.
 Please use the web interface of the switch at: ``http://10.42.0.254`` to find the IP addresses of the camera systems.

 ### Oscilloscope and PTP clock
 It is possible measure the delay between the system clocks of the camera systems.
 The linux kernel was modified to output a *pulse per second* (i.e., ``PPS``) on the ``GPIO 18`` pin.

+More about Raspberry Pi GPIO: https://www.raspberrypi.org/documentation/usage/gpio/

 ![](pics/pinout_ptp_pps.jpg)